-Having a brilliant idea of a new product or a service is just a small piece of the big business.
+Having a brilliant idea for a new product or a service is just a small piece of the big business.
 Then how to build your empire?

-This month was released a new Guy Kawasaki’s book:
+This month was released a new book by Guy Kawasaki:

 The Art of the Start 2.0

-It contents a complete strategy of helping you to create something great without being overwhelmed by unnecessary theory.
+It has a complete strategy to help you create something great without being overwhelmed by unnecessary theories.

-Many things of the book concern the world of hi-tech startups, large-scale projects and the venture capital, however, every startup can get something valuable (and unexpected) from the book.
+Many ideas in a book are related to the world of hi-tech startups, large-scale projects, and venture capital, however, every startup can get something valuable (and unexpected) from the book.